Deshapran (community development block): Language and religion

 In 2011 census Hindus numbered 148,883 and formed 84.40% of the population in Contai II CD Block.
 Muslims numbered 27,206 and formed 15.43% of the population.
 Others numbered 304 and formed 0.17% of the population.
+In 2001, Hindus made up 85.24% and Muslims 14.72% of the population respectively.

+According to the 2011 census, 98.32% of the population spoke Bengali and 0.98% Khortha as their first language.

 Rural poverty

 The District Human Development Report for Purba Medinipur has provided a CD Block-wise data table for Modified Human Poverty Index of the district.
 Deshapran CD Block registered 28.95 on the MHPI scale.
 The CD Block-wise mean MHPI was estimated at 24.78.
 Eleven out of twentyfive CD Blocks were found to be severely deprived in respect of grand CD Block average value of MHPI (CD Blocks with lower amount of poverty are better): All the CD Blocks of Haldia and Contai subdivisions appeared backward, except Ramnagar I & II, of all the blocks of Egra subdivision only Bhagabanpur I appeared backward and in Tamluk subdivision none appeared backward.